Important Safety Information

 You should not drink grapefruit juice or eat grapefruit during your treatment with AFINITOR DISPERZ.
 It may make the amount of AFINITOR DISPERZ in your blood increase to a harmful level.

-The most common side effects of AFINITOR DISPERZ:
+The most common side effect of AFINITOR DISPERZ is respiratory tract infection.

 Other side effects that may occur with AFINITOR DISPERZ:

 - Absence of menstrual periods (menstruation).
-Women may miss 1 or more menstrual periods.
+You may miss 1 or more menstrual period.
 Tell your health care provider if this happens

-- Fertility may be affected in men and may affect the ability to father a child.
+- AFINITOR DISPERZ may affect fertility in females and males, and may affect your ability to become pregnant if you are female or your ability to father a child if you are male.
 Talk to your health care provider if this is a concern for you

 Tell your health care provider if you have any side effect that bothers you or does not go away.